• Ingredient Transparency

 ExcipientFlow aidCapsulesPowdersTablets

-Mild sweetener and stabiliser that can improve powder mouthfeel and help support the stability of some actives.
+Mild sweetener and stabiliser that can improve powder mouthfeel and help support the stability of some active ingredients.

 ExcipientSweetenerPowdersLozenges

-May be used as a binder or disintegrant; source matters for gluten.
-If gluten-free is essential, confirm the exact source.
+May be used as a binder or disintegrant.
+Source matters for gluten, so confirm the exact source if gluten-free is essential.

 AllergenBinderTablets